2 dead, 15 wounded in Vienna terror attack, authorities say

 French President Emmanuel Macron tweeted that the French “share the shock and grief of the Austrian people hit by an attack tonight.”

-France has endured three attacks blamed on Muslim extremists in recent weeks: one by a Pakistani refugee that wounded two people outside satirical newspaper Charlie Hebdo’s old headquarters; the beheading of a schoolteacher who showed students caricatures of the Prophet Muhammad; and a deadly knife attack Thursday in a church in the Mediterranean city of Nice.
-France has gone on maximum security alert.
+France has endured three attacks blamed on Muslim extremists in recent weeks: the wounding of two people outside satirical newspaper Charlie Hebdo's old headquarters; the beheading of a schoolteacher who showed students caricatures of the Prophet Muhammad; and a deadly knife attack Thursday in a church in the Mediterranean city of Nice.

+All of the attacks were strongly condemned at the time by Austria's chancellor.

 Authorities in Vienna urged people to avoid all open spaces and public transportation.
 Police said trams and buses weren't stopping and urged social media users not to post videos of the police operation so as not to endanger officers.